Best Wireless Carriers for Students Android Central 2021

 - Data is slow after 15GB

-When I was in college, for whatever reason, I found that I had far more money at the beginning of the year than at the end.
+When I was in college I found that I had far more money at the beginning of the year than at the end.
 If you have a similar financial situation, it may be worth it to you to buy all of your phone service for the year and not worry about it while class is in session.
 Mint Mobile allows you to buy up to 12 months of service at once and you can even save money when you do.
 You can also buy three or six months of service at a time, but three months is the minimum.

 With coverage on T-Mobile's LTE network, you will likely have plenty of coverage with Mint Mobile as well as plenty of speed with your LTE data.
 While Mint Mobile doesn't offer an unlimited option, data is free, though slowed after your data allowance, and more high-speed data can easily be added.